Protection

 Why You Shouldn't Skip Software Updates

 Applying software updates is one of the most important things you can do.
-In fact, if you don’t do it, you’re very likely going to get some kind of malware in your system.
+If you don't, your system is more likely to be infected with malware.

 Online Banking lock